Winona: 250 Maxwell Hall

-Students may use intensive courses to satisfy both General Education Program and major requirements.
+Students may use intensive courses to satisfy both General Education Program (GEP) and major requirements.
 Intensive courses will usually be in the student’s major or minor program.
-The Department of Social Work offers the following intensive courses in the General Education Program:
+The following are offered as GEP intensive courses in the Social Work Department:

 Math/Critical Analysis (◆)

 Intensive courses that can be used to satisfy major/minor requirements are identified in the lists of required courses and electives.

 The Social Work major is available through the Path to Purple Program at WSU-Rochester.
 See the Articulation Section for this program.